 roommate.
 It's unlikely you will both want to stream at the same time.
 If

-you do, then just slot your time like you did for your shared bathroom.
+you do, then just slot your time like you do for your shared bathroom.

-quickly.
+bobas, etc. They add up quickly.
 Tap water is all you need.
-Stay away from Tim Hortons, Starbucks,
+Stay away from

-Second Cup and other similar café chains.
-They are all over priced and add
+Tim Hortons, Starbucks, Peets, Second Cup and other similar chains.
+They

 - Don't travel.
 Traveling cheaply is always possible, but it's still not

 that cheap.
 Little day and weekend trips to New York, LA, Tahoe, Whistler,

 Vegas, etc. can become a lot pricier than you might initially imagine,

 especially when going with a group of friends.